supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 With this command, you launch docker compose and you have directly access to the terminal when the containers are running.
 This step may take time because Docker needs to pull the images if it's the first you are running this command for theses images.

-If you want to can also launch:
+If you want you can also launch:

 `docker-compose up`  to access to the logs when you launch the containers.

-If you want to access to the logs later, just tap:
+If you want to access to the logs after launched the container, just tap:

 `docker-compose logs -f ` from the REDMINE-FOLDER